Year Six

 Faith and Belief

-Our school values for this half-term are Goodness and Kindness.
+Our school values for this half-term are Self-Control and Patience.